FEATURE STORY

 Waynesville Country Club & Inn has an array of comfortable accommodations, including the Inn, fairway cottages and country villas.

-Maggie Valley Resort & Country Club
+Maggie Valley Club & Resort

 As the course climbs into the surrounding hills on the back nine, it is time to concentrate on not letting your scores make the same ascent.

-No. 10 is the No. 1 handicapped hole and they don't get a whole lot easier after that.
+No. 10 is the no. 1 handicapped hole and they don't get a whole lot easier after that.
 Flat putting surfaces come to an end.
 The slope of the greens on some of the home holes, Nos.
 11, 13 and 16, in particular, rival those you can slalom down at the Cataloochee Ski Resort on the other end of town.
 Yes, an overstatement, but three- and even four-putts are waiting to happen if you get loose with your stroke.

-Springdale Resort & Country Club
+Springdale Country Club

 The course relishes the difficulty of its fourth hole, an uphill 429-yard par 4.
 It has earned the moniker the "Springdale Spasm" because that's what your sacroiliac is likely to do if you try to muscle your way through the challenge.